 World War II vet found dead in a suitcase gets the dignity he deserves

-Members of the Arkansas Patriot Guard Riders transport the remains of WWII veteran Robert D. Brooks.
 Before they stopped seeing each other and eventually stopped talking a decade ago, Jay Brooks spent years trying to coax his father away from the solitude of Upstate New York.
+He pleaded with him to join the family in South Carolina, where his grandchildren lived, the hunting was better and the fish were plentiful.

 Add your comments below